anilzen/anilzen.github.io/content/post/2023/misner-hyperboloidal/index.md

 It is well-known that de Sitter spacetimes are "more stable" than asymptotically flat spacetimes.
 Friedrich demonstrated the stability of asymptotically de Sitter spacetimes in 1986, years before the stability of Minkowski spacetimes was proven.
 We also know from [Bizoń and Rostworowski](https://arxiv.org/abs/1104.3702) that AdS with no-flux boundary conditions is globally unstable.
 The flat case is, in some imprecise sense, at the edge of stability with respect to the cosmological constant.
 A positive constant moves us towards better stability.

 ## Beyond the horizon there be monsters
 Hyperboloidal evolution of astrophysically relevant phenomena (binary black holes, neutron stars) is an open problem in numerical relativity.
-Today, the effort is driven mostly by David Hilditch and Alex Vaño-Viñuales.
+Today, the effort is driven mostly by David Hilditch and Alex Vañó-Viñuales.
 Since I gave up on this hard problem in 2013, this is the most exciting idea that I haven't tried yet.
 Exciting because I can't think of a reason why this shouldn't work.
 It's certainly worth trying out for a few months.

 It would be remarkable if Misner's suggestion would lead to a resolution of this important open problem.
 Can't wait to see the outcome.